 Pros of Air Fryer:

-- There’s little clean up nor splattering of oil while cooking
+- There’s little clean up and less of oil while cooking.

 - Much less cooking and frying odors and cooks quicker

 - Because of smaller baskets, the food cooked quicker when compared to ovens and no pre-heating is necessary